Category Archives: British Royals

 King George VI continued to work with Lionel Logue, a speech therapist he began seeing in the mid-1920s, to help with his stammer, as depicted in the film, The King’s Speech.
 The two would remain friends for the rest of the King’s life.
 His coronation was held in May 1937, the date originally planned for King Edward VIII.
 At the time, he was also Emperor of India and would remain so until India’s independence in 1947.

 Finally, in 1945, peace was declared.
 The war was over, and now the country began to focus on healing and rebuilding.
-Again, the King and Queen were leading the drive to return Britain to its former glory.
+Again, King George VI and Queen Elizabeth were leading the drive to return the United Kingdom to its former glory.
 The next few years saw the end of the British Empire and the establishment of the Commonwealth.
 They saw the marriage of Princess Elizabeth and Philip Mountbatten and the birth of grandchildren and the succession of the monarchy.

-His body was taken to St Mary Magdalene Church, Sandringham, for two days before laying-in-state at Westminster Hall in London.
+King George VI’s body was taken to St Mary Magdalene Church, Sandringham, for two days before laying in state at Westminster Hall in London.
 His funeral was held at St George’s Chapel, Windsor Castle in Windsor, England on February 15, 1952.
 His remains were initially interred in the Royal Vault at St. George’s Chapel and were later moved to the George VI Memorial Chapel at St.George’s Chapel in 1969.

 This article is the intellectual property of Unofficial Royalty and is NOT TO BE COPIED, EDITED, OR POSTED IN ANY FORM ON ANOTHER WEBSITE under any circumstances.
 It is permissible to use a link that directs to Unofficial Royalty.